 For a family struggling in poverty, imprisonment of an innocent breadwinner means that necessities like food, education, shelter, clothing and medicine can slip out of reach.
 They may be forced to relocate to even more insecure housing, or take their children out of school to work, all because they cannot afford the fees.
 Most families cannot afford to even visit their loved ones in prison.

-With insufficient training on professional methods of investigation and virtually no accountability for bad police, corrupt officers can physically and sexually assault those they are meant to protect.
+With insufficient training on professional methods of investigation and virtually no accountability for bad police, corrupt police can physically assault and even murder without suffering consequences.
 The terrifying result is that billions of the poorest people live in communities in which the police not only fail to protect them from violent predators, but where the police themselves become violent predators.

 We identify innocent men and women detained without evidence, investigate the case to prove their innocence, and represent them in court to secure their freedom and an acquittal of the false charges against them.

 We collaborate with government investigative agencies to prosecute abusive police.